 By receiving this email the customer feels unique and valued throughout their customer journey and will be more inclined to continue purchasing.

-Whilst we have covered the four main types of behavioral segmentation, there are other strategies that encompass different behavioral segments.
+Whilst we have covered the four main types of behaviour segmentation, there are other strategies that encompass different behaviour segments.
 These include:

 Segmentation based on customer journey stage

 A customer’s buying journey develops in four main stages, which make up the widely known AIDA model.
 The AIDA model recognizes this process of deliberation as a sequence of 4 steps:

 - Attention: The consumer becomes aware of the brand, product, or service.

 - Interest: The consumer’s curiosity develops into a deeper interest.